Fr. Morgan V. Rice, CSB

 Besides being appointed Associate Pastor at St. Basil’s, he is Director of Associates, the young men who are beginning their formation as Basilians, and the Ordained Coordinator of the Toronto Area Basilian Lay Associates.
 Fr.
 Norm is looking forward to working with Fr.
 Morgan and getting to know the St. Basil community better.

 Margaret began working at St. Basil’s Church as an Office Manager in October of 2015.
 She joined St. Basil’s as a retired Teacher with over 25 years experience as the Head of Special Education and Behaviour Consultant.
 Prior to teaching, Margaret earned her Bachelor of Education, Bachelor of Arts with a major in Psychology, and specialist certificates in both Religious and Special Education.

 Margaret’s commitment to serving her community and helping others has always been at the forefront.
 She has (and continues to) volunteer for various local non-profit organizations such as The Toronto Botanical Gardens, L’Altra Italia (an organization that supports Italian arts and culture), Flower Ministry at St. Basil’s Church and ONEXONE.
 In her spare time, Margaret enjoys spending time with her family and traveling.

-Michael Pirri joined St. Basil’s in 2017 as the Social & Community Coordinator.
+Michael Pirri joined St. Basil’s in 2017 as the Director of Community Engagement.
 He organizes and arranges various forms of internal and external meetings, conferences, banquets and many more events.
 He oversees volunteer management for the Parish.

 He graduated from King’s University College at the University of Western Ontario in 2013 with a Business Management degree.